-Be careful of formulations that contain retinyl acetate, an ingredient which has been banned in Canada for its use in any cosmetic products because of studies that have linked it to adverse effects on the composition of your skin cells.
+Be careful of formulations that contain retinyl acetate, an ingredient that has been banned in Canada for its use in any cosmetic products because of studies that have linked it to adverse effects on the composition of your skin cells.

 Those with sensitive skin may also want to stay away from additives like parabens, sulfates, and phthalates, which are common skin irritants.

-DV Tip: If your eyes are already sensitive to mascara, it’s not a good idea to rely on false eyelashes, eyelash extensions, eyelash perming, or eyelash tinting.
+DV tip: If your eyes are already sensitive to mascara, it’s not a good idea to rely on false eyelashes, eyelash extensions, eyelash perming, or eyelash tinting.
 All of these, especially when done frequently, can cause more harm than good to your natural lashes.
 You could approach your GP or dermatologist to ask about your suitability in using prescription medicines that have been proven to lengthen eyelashes instead!

 3. You’re removing mascara way too roughly

 Now, we’re not telling you not to clean off your makeup.
 We all know that proper removal of makeup is as important as – if not more important than – proper application.

 But, ‘fess up, how many of us have been guilty of rubbing our eyelashes over and over trying to get the mascara off them?
 Whether you’re using a cotton pad or using your fingers, all that rubbing can be damaging to your entire eye area, not just your eyelashes.

 When it comes to sensitive skin areas like your eyes, you need to really take a lot of time and care to be very gentle with them.
 Use a cotton ball or cotton bud soaked in makeup remover to gently and slowly loosen the mascara on your lashes.

 After dissolving and loosening the products, gently wipe them off with a soft cotton ball.

 3. But please remove it thoroughly every day